-Lindy Hop is a partnered dance that is danced to swinging jazz music.
-It is a very social dance, as people change dance partners every one to two songs.
+Lindy Hop is a partnered dance that is danced to swing jazz music.
+It is a very social dance, as people usually change dance partners every one to two songs.
 Many people will even make it their evening’s mission to dance with all people attending the event!
 What we as the Sugarspin team love about the dance, is that Lindy Hop has a tremendous amount of room for improvisation, creativity, and silliness, making it loads of fun!

 The history of Lindy Hop

 Lindy Hop emerged in Harlem (New York) in the African American community around 1927 and evolved together with the jazz scene.
 Lindy Hop started out as an improvisational street dance with solo and partner elements and broke the race barrier in the 1930s, popularised by Hollywood films such as A Day at the Races (1937) and Hellzapoppin’ (1941), which featured some of Lindy Hop’s greatest legends: Frankie Manning (1914-2009) and Norma Miller.

 ‘Lindy Hop’ is often included under the umbrella term of Swing Dance.
 Lindy uses steps and figures from Charleston and Solo Jazz.
 In Swing Dance you will come across parties and workshops specialising in related and overlapping dance forms such as Blues, Balboa, Shag, Authentic Jazz, Westcoast Swing, Jive and Boogie Woogie.
 The Lindy Hop takes its name from the aviator Charles Lindbergh (1902-74, nicknamed ‘Lucky Lindy’), whose non-stop flight across the Atlantic in 1926 became a landmark event.
 During the Second World War, American soldiers brought the dance to Europe, but after the war the music scene quickly changed: bands got smaller, and Lindy Hop was replaced by bebop and other new rhythms.

 The dance and the music